abisolaoye/Classic-Sales-Analysis/README.md

 ## INSIGHTS

-Classic Cars had the highest sales in 2004.
+- Classic Cars had the highest sales in 2004.
-MMD product line had the highest sales
+- MMD product line had the highest sales

 # RECOMMENDATIONS
-Classic cars should invest more in making mmd reach more customers Classic cars should invest more in making mmd reach more customers.
+- Classic cars should invest more in making mmd reach more customers.
+- Classic cars should invest more in making mmd reach more customers.